 - Promote the portal: Launch a marketing campaign for company employees and customers to promote the knowledge management portal.
 Create awareness about its benefits and value and, encourage widespread adoption.

-With Nimbus Platform, the possibilities are endless.
+With FuseBase, the possibilities are endless.
 It allows users to generate comprehensive guides, knowledge bases and, centralizes all documentation and reports under one roof.

-Create your unique Knowledge Management Portal with Nimbus
+Create your unique Knowledge Management Portal with FuseBase

 - Super documents allow employees to create dynamic “super pages” that consolidate multi-format information, such as text, images, audio, video, PDFs and, more, all on a single page.

 - Tables as databases that enable you to transform your pages into powerful databases using tables with various column types.

 - Powerful editor to easily customize content with background colors, headings, outlines and, more.
 Each piece of information is a movable block, allowing you to drag and drop elements, transforming pages into articles, guides and, landing pages.

 - Rich embedding and integrations enable you to seamlessly integrate Excel tables, Google Analytics, Calendly, YouTube and, over 2,000 other tools directly into FuseBase, eliminating the need to switch between various platforms.